 The window for expressions of interest has closed and the government has released the list of tendering companies.

 Of the 13 companies, four are from the Illawarra and one is from Picton.

 The remainder are based in Sydney, with the exception of one tender from the Gold Coast.

-T&D Metals and Demolitions at Yellow Rock, Tolco at Port Kembla, engineering consultants WGE at Cringila and Southern Commercial Divers from Albion Park.
+T&D Metals and Demolitions at Yellow Rock, Tolco at Port Kembla, engineering consultants WGE Group at Cringila and Southern Commercial Divers from Albion Park.

 The Picton-based business is Brefni Excavation and Earthmoving.

 An RMS spokesman said all 13 expressions of interest were being evaluated.

 "After evaluations are completed a number of the companies which expressed interest will be invited to tender for the work," the spokesman said.

 "It is anticipated this tender process will start in late March."

 Once a successful tender is selected, the RMS spokesman said work to remove the generator was expected to start in mid-2015.